Notice of Pre-AIA or AIA Status

 See col. 6, lines 1-29 of Hazan.

 Another completely independent and separately sufficient rationale arises as follows.
-In making the combination (above), prior art elements (listed above) are combined according to known methods (per the references) to yield predictable results (an optically-based pressure sensor) would occur as each element merely performs the same function in combination as it does separately.
+In making the combination (above), the combining of prior art elements (listed above) according to known methods (per the references) to yield predictable results (an optically-based pressure sensor) would occur as each element merely performs the same function in combination as it does separately.
 MPEP § 2141(III).
 This additional rationale is a sufficient, a complete, and an explicitly-recognized rationale to combine the references and conclude that the claim is obvious both under the controlling KSR Supreme Court case and MPEP § 2141(III)(A).
 Current Office policy regarding the determination of obviousness is set forth in the Federal Register notice at 89 Fed.
 Reg.
 14449 (Feb.
 27, 2024).

 Further, the combination would then provide: